maysara-elshewehy/io/docs/func/outWith.md

 - #### **Notes**

-    - Uses Zig `std.io writer` for output.
+    - Uses ZIG `std.io writer` for output.

     - **Can throw errors if writing to `stdout` fails.**